 Jhanvi Kapoor Deleted Most Of Her Previous Instagram Posts!
-Here's The Exact Reason Why
+Here's The Exact Reason!

 - Sridevi's LAST JOURNEY!
 Insider Reveals What Happened INSIDE The Kapoor House In The Last 24 Hours

-The young and lovely Jhanvi Kapoor allowed a limited set of people to follow her on Instagram previously and kept her account mostly private right from the start.
+The young and lovely Jhanvi Kapoor only allowed a limited set of people to follow her on Instagram previously and kept her account mostly private right from the start.
 She shared all of her crazy and personal pictures there as she felt comfortable sharing them, as it was viewed only by her near and dear ones.
 However, all of that changed when she signed for Dhadak and was asked by the film-makers to open her account to the public.

-Jhanvi Kapoor, sensed that her personal pictures will be misused if ever she makes her account public, so she sat for a day and deleted most of her previous pictures that she found were too personal.
+Jhanvi Kapoor, sensed that her personal pictures would be misused if ever she makes her account public, so she sat for a day and deleted most of her previous pictures that she found were too personal.
 Only after deleting more of her pictures, did she make her account public and now has a following of close to two million.

 Janhvi Kapoor Was Quoted As Saying